david-browning/Queue-Game-Library/Docs/Style/Naming.md

   with "_rt".
 Ex: "file_metadata_rt".

 ## Structs
+* Structs use all capital letters, with words separated by underscores.

 ## Interfaces
 * Interfaces are classes that provide at least 1 pure abstract function.